OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 To open a dialog box, your code, typically a page in a task pane, calls the [displayDialogAsync](/javascript/api/office/office.ui) method and passes to it the URL of the resource that you want to open.
 The page on which this method is called is known as the "host page".
 For example, if you call this method in script on index.html in a task pane, then index.html is the host page of the dialog box that the method opens.

 The resource that is opened in the dialog box is usually a page, but it can be a controller method in an MVC application, a route, a web service method, or any other resource.
 In this article, 'page' or 'website' refers to the resource in the dialog box.
-The following code is a simple example:
+The following code is a simple example.

 ```js
 Office.context.ui.displayDialogAsync('https://myAddinDomain/myDialog.html');
 ```

 > [!NOTE]
+>
 > - The URL uses the HTTP**S** protocol.
 This is mandatory for all pages loaded in a dialog box, not just the first page loaded.
 > - The dialog box's domain is the same as the domain of the host page, which can be the page in a task pane or the [function file](../reference/manifest/functionfile.md) of an add-in command.
 This is required: the page, controller method, or other resource that is passed to the `displayDialogAsync` method must be in the same domain as the host page.